JacobRex/limitlessrpg/docs/rules/damage-and-recovery.md

 An attack against a helpless opponent may target any location and be lethal if the attacker desires.

 ## Recovery
-After resting with proper accommodations for a number of weeks equal to your Wounds, make a Vigor check.
+After resting for a number of weeks equal to your Wounds, make a Vigor check.
 You recover 1 Wound for each Success.

+Resting means you take on no physical activity beyond eating, sleeping, and conversing with people.